jamesc127/datastax-enterprise-cdc-demo/README.md

   - The name you gave your GKE cluster
   - The GCP region you deployed your cluster
 ### Known Issues
-- On two occations the `pulsar-bookkeeper`pod has become stuck initializing with 0 restarts.
+- On two occasions the `pulsar-bookkeeper`pod has become stuck initializing with 0 restarts.
 RCA ongoing.